LunarG/VulkanSamples/windowsRuntimeInstaller/README.txt

       the Vulkan runtime.
 When it is run on a 32-bit version of Windows, it will install the 32 bit version of the Vulkan runtime.

-   o  The VulkanRT-<version>-Installer.exe created with the above ste`
+   o  The VulkanRT-<version>-Installer.exe created with the above steps
       can be run in silent mode by using the /S command line option when invoking the installer.